- About Us

-Officers shall be elected annually by mail ballot or electronic transmission, and all officers shall assume their duties at the close of the Annual Fall meeting.
+Officers shall be elected annually by mail ballot or electronic transmission, and all officers shall assume their duties on October 1.

 A. The President-elect shall be elected for a term of one (1) year or until their successors are elected and shall not be eligible for re-election for a consecutive term to the same office.
 At the completion of the term of President-

 elect, that officer shall automatically assume the office of President.

 B. The Secretary shall be elected for a term of two (2) years in the opposite year of the treasurer or until a successor is elected and shall be eligible for re-election but shall not serve more than two (2) consecutive terms as secretary.